Are you considering buying a Spanish property?

 Thankfully, however, it may be possible to borrow significantly more of the property’s value – up to 100% in some cases – if you are purchasing a bank’s reposed property in Spain.

-In many cases, the mortgage you get may be based on the bank assessor’s valuation of the property instead of the price that you are paying for it.
+In many cases, the bank assessor’s valuation of the property may determine the mortgage you get, instead of the price that you are paying for it.

 If you are looking to find out the real property market value of your property, it’s best to look at three valuation properties that could provide you with an accurate estimation of the property market place.
 However, if you are looking for to get this valuation, it could cost up to 350 Euros.

-The bank valuation should be paid by the bank itself, as it has been now confirmed by the Supreme Court.
+The bank should pay for its own valuation, as it has been now confirmed by the Supreme Court.

 Mortgage rates (updated March 2019)